flancia-coop/doc.anagora.org/jerry's-keynote.md

 # Other feedback

 - [[Upkido]] made me wonder what it was, nice :)
-- I missed a slide on who you are / why you are here.
+- I missed a slide on who you are / why you are here -- and ideally on how this relates to the framework you'll be presenting.